 There are two major transitions in a young person’s life that traditional schools don’t adequately prepare them for: going to college and starting a career.

-Today’s education system may teach content and help students pass classes – but it does little to equip students with a real understanding of how the path through high school and college will eventually lead them to a fulfilling and profitable career.
+Today’s education system may teach content and help students pass classes, but it does little to equip students with a real understanding of how the path through high school and college will eventually lead them to a fulfilling and profitable career.

 The leadership curriculum at Gentry Academy is specifically designed to give students a view into the real world that awaits them.

-Not only does Gentry Academy offer personality and vocational aptitude counseling to provide general career guidance, but students will also have the opportunity to create a business of their own, focus on technology or business topics, and experience first-hand what the professional world looks like.
+Not only does Gentry Academy offer personality and vocational aptitude counseling to provide general career guidance, but students will also have the opportunity to create a business of their own, focus on technology or business topics, and experience firsthand what the professional world looks like.

 In today’s competitive business environment, a college education no longer guarantees a good job.
 The high school and college experiences need to impart real-world skills, and provide students with purpose and direction.

 As a Gentry Academy alumnus, your college student will have paid, professional internships available to them through the Gentry Academy College and Corporate Network Center.
-And, depending on their area of study, full-time employment can be arranged for them by the time they graduate.
+Additionally, depending on their area of study, full-time employment can be arranged for them by the time they graduate.

 Leaders don’t move forward without a purpose.
 They create a plan and execute it.
 High school, college and career are no exception.